 - Individual or group papers/projects are eligible.
 If a group paper/project is submitted, the application must include the names of ALL the students who participated in creating the paper/project.
 A group paper/project cannot be submitted as if it were the work of one individual.

-- The paper/project must have been completed in the previous calendar year (January-December 2019 for the 2020 prize).
+- The paper/project must have been completed in the previous calendar year (for example, January-December 2020 for the 2021 prize).

 - Students must be willing to allow the Libraries to display the winning paper/project in the Libraries.
 Winning papers/projects will become part of the University Archives and will be posted in SU’s institutional repository, currently SOAR@SU.

 - Students normally must be available to attend a reception in the spring (exceptions: students who are studying abroad the spring semester the prize is awarded or who have already graduated by the time the prize is awarded; the selection committee recognizes there may be other extenuating circumstances and may waive the requirement at its discretion).